Veeam Cloud Connect Replication

 To make VM replicas on the cloud host accessible over the network after failover, Veeam Backup & Replication provides every tenant with network resources — network extension appliances and dedicated VLANs.
 The tenant can fail over a group of production VMs (full site failover) or individual VMs (partial site failover) to VM replicas on the cloud host.
 Veeam Backup & Replication establishes a secure channel between VM replicas in the cloud and VMs on the production site and offers traffic encryption capabilities.

-Starting with Veeam Backup & Replication 9.5 Update 4, the SP can also use vCloud Director to allocate replication resources to tenants.
+The SP can also use vCloud Director to allocate replication resources to tenants.
 To learn more, see vCloud Director Support.

 Data protection and disaster recovery tasks targeted at the cloud host are performed by tenants.
 Tenants can set up necessary replication jobs and perform failover operations on Veeam backup servers deployed on their side.
 Tenants can perform the following operations: